ymd0213/epassport_automation/README.md

 ## Features

 - **Undetected Automation**: Uses undetected_chromedriver to avoid detection
-- **Multi-Application Processing**: Process multiple passport applications in sequence
+- **Continuous Processing**: Runs in an infinite loop, continuously checking for new applications
+- **Single Application Workflow**: Fetches and processes one application at a time from the API
+- **Smart Waiting**: Automatically waits 60 seconds when no applications are available
 - **Error Handling**: Comprehensive logging and error management with backend status updates
-- **Step-by-Step Execution**: 14 automated steps covering the entire renewal process
+- **Step-by-Step Execution**: 15 automated steps covering the entire renewal process (including payment)
 - **Backend Integration**: Automatic status updates via REST API
 - **Failure Handling**: Stops processing and reports errors for failed applications